-Indigent Alien — An indigent alien is a sponsored alien whose total income in the month of application does not exceed 130 percent of the poverty income guidelines for the alien's household size.
+Indigent Alien — A sponsored alien whose total income in the month of application does not exceed 130 percent of the federal poverty level for the alien's household size.
 The following factors are considered in determining the alien's total income:

 - the value of in-kind assistance provided by the sponsor or others.

-Individual Development Accounts (IDAs) — An account similar to a savings account that enables an individual to save earned income for a qualifying purpose.
+Individual Development Accounts (IDAs) — An account similar to a savings account that enables a person to save earned income for a qualifying purpose.
 IDAs are generally matched dollar-for-dollar with funds from private citizens, corporations, banks, communities, or charitable organizations.
-The matching funds are inaccessible to the individual if the funds are paid directly to a bank or loan institution, an individual selling a home, or a business account.
+The matching funds are inaccessible to the person if the funds are paid directly to a bank or loan institution, a person selling a home, or a business account.

-- past, present or future physical or mental health or condition of the individual;
+- past, present or future physical, mental health condition of the person;

-- provision of health care to the individual; or
+- provision of health care to the person; or

-- past, present or future payment for the provision of health care to the individual.
+- past, present or future payment for the provision of health care to the person.

-Institution of Higher Education — Any college (public or private), community college, junior college, technical institute, or university that usually requires a high school diploma or equivalency certificate such as general equivalency diploma (GED) to enter.
+Institution of Higher Education — Any public or private college, community college, junior college, technical institute, or university that usually requires a high school diploma or equivalent certificate such as a general equivalency diploma (GED), to enter.

-Interactive Voice Response (IVR) — A dial-in inquiry system that provides access to automated account information via a digital telephone.
-This is a toll-free number (2-1-1 or 1-877-541-7905) that individuals may call and inquire about their case, next appointment time, or whether the Texas Health and Human Services Commission (HHSC) received information.
-The client’s case number or the case name’s Social Security number (SSN) is used to access information.
-(Also known as the Automated Voice Response [AVR] system.)
+Interactive Voice Response (IVR) — A dial-in inquiry system (also known as Automated Voice Response [AVR]) that provides 24-hour access to automated account information via a digital phone.
+This is a toll-free number (2-1-1 or 877-541-7905) that allows people to inquire on the status of their case, their next appointment time, or to determine if Texas Health and Human Services Commission (HHSC) received information.
+The caller must provide the head of household’s Social Security number (SSN) or the case number and date of birth of a household member to access information.

 Intentional Program Violation (IPV) — The act of intentionally making a false or misleading statement, or misrepresenting, concealing or withholding facts for the purpose of receiving assistance under the Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance for Needy Families (TANF) or Medicaid program.
 Also, the act of trafficking in SNAP benefits.
-A household member may be charged with an IPV even if the individual has not actually received benefits to which the individual is not entitled.
+A household member may be charged with an IPV even if the person has not actually received benefits to which they are not entitled.